oasisprotocol/oasis-sdk/cli/README.md

 ```

 To be able to sign transactions you will need to first create or import an
 account into your wallet.
-Currently, only a local file-based backend is
+File-based (storing keys in an encrypted file) and
+Ledger-based (storing keys on a Ledger device) backends are supported.
+To create
-supported.
-To create a new account run:
+a new file-backed account run:

 ```bash
 oasis wallet create myaccount